queryluke/masseffect-5e-data/data/class-features/primal-biotics.md

 ---
-id: primal_biotics
 name: Primal Biotics
+class: vanguard
+level: 20
 ---
-At {{ level }} level, your Strength and Constitution scores increase by 4.
+At 20th level, your Strength and Constitution scores increase by 4.
 Your maximum for those scores is now 24.